gkruiger/blue5/README.md

 ## Background information
 More about my how the development of this game on my personal website: https://www.ontdeksels.nl/blue5-an-adventure-in-monospace/.

-## Thanks to
-- Michael T for the favicon (https://thenounproject.com/icon/darkness-element-1198067/)

 ## Dependencies
 ### NPM packages
 - classnames